worktheclock/replit.github.io/Teams/building-centralized-autograder.md

 In this guide, we'll show you how to take it a step further and build a centralised grading server.
 Your students will be able to submit their assignments to this server, and each submission will automatically kick off the tests, assign a grade, and create a summary report of submissions and grades for you to review.

 This guide shows you how to build the solution step-by-step.
-If you simply want to get it up and running as quickly as possible, you can copy our existing repls into your Team account.
-First fork [the server](https://repl.it/@ritza/grading-server#main.py) component and toggle it to "private" so that the students can't see submitted work or mess with the grading algorithm.
-Second, create a new Python template in your Team account and copy the content from the two Python files (`main.py` and `submit.py`) from [this assignment template repl](https://repl.it/@ritza/autograding-assignment-template) into identically named files in your template.
-Check the URL that your server runs on and modify the url in the `submit.py` file in the template to match.
+If you just want to get it up and running as quickly as possible, you can follow the [quickstart guide](https://docs.repl.it/Teams/building-centralized-autograder-quickstart) instead which shows you how to get started from our template repls.

 Note that you'll need a subscription to [Teams for Education](https://repl.it/teams) to follow this guide as it is presented, but you should also be able to adapt it to run using a normal Repl.it account if you need.

-In this guide, we assume that your students are learning Python.
+We assume that your students are learning Python.
 We'll give an example Python assignment and an example testing suite using [PyTest](https://docs.pytest.org/en/stable/).
 We'll use [Flask](https://flask.palletsprojects.com) to create the centralised grading server.

 ## Overview of how the solution works